-A recent report from a campaign reform organization concluded that the FEC was chronically underfunded and understaffed (Wertheimer and Simon 2013, 2021).
-It also recommended that the agency be provided with multi-year funding to for planning over the elect cycle.
+A recent report from a campaign reform organization concluded that the FEC was chronically underfunded and understaffed (Wertheimer and Simon 2013, 20–21).
+It also recommended that the agency be provided with multi-year funding to allow for planning over the electoral cycle.

-All of the core regulatory functions rulemaking, advisory opinions, investigations, administering fines and launching court cases require four votes the sixmember.
-This brings us back to the widespread criticism of deadlocks n the FEC allegedly render it ineffective as a regulatory body. he popular image of a dysfunctional agency divided along party lines has been largely based on anecdotal evidence in the media.
-Empirical analyses of the actual decision-making have been relatively rare.
-A valid examination of the extent of partisan deadlock would have to the different types of decisions by the FEC over time rather than relying on a few highprofile controversies or a snapshot of agency decision-making in a short time period.
-Appendix C an overview of several empirical analyses using different kinds of evidence and covering different time periods.
-The findings are mixed, but generally not positive the fulfill its mandate in an effective manner.
+All of the FEC’s core regulatory functions – rule-making, advisory opinions, investigations, administering fines and launching court cases – require four votes from the six members.
+This brings us back to the widespread criticism of deadlocks in the FEC, which allegedly render it ineffective as a regulatory body.
+But the popular image of a dysfunctional agency divided along party lines has been largely based on anecdotal evidence in the media.
+Empirical analyses of the FEC’s actual decision-making have been relatively rare.
+A valid examination of the extent of partisan deadlock would have to include the different types of decisions made by the FEC over time rather than relying on a few high-profile controversies or a snapshot of agency decision-making in a short time period.
+Appendix C gives an overview of several empirical analyses using different kinds of evidence and covering different time periods.
+The findings are mixed, but generally not positive about how well the FEC fulfills its mandate in an effective manner.

 Accountability and Independence